 Sharmin Hakim, Research Associate

-Sharmin assists Dr. Meier with the Technology Specialist Certification and assists on various research and evaluation projects.
+Sharmin works with Dr. Meier in the Technology Specialist Certification program and assists on various research and evaluation projects.
 Sharmin has provided professional development to support K-12 teachers in designing and implementing technology-based projects in their classrooms for over ten years.
 Prior to joining CTSC, Sharmin worked as a professional developer in a variety of New York City public schools through Media Workshop New York (part of the Bertelsmann Foundation), a professional development organization specializing in media and technology integration.
 She is currently pursuing her doctorate in Instructional Technology and Media at Teachers College, Columbia University.
 She is researching how prepared preservice mathematics teachers are for integrating technology into the classroom.
 Her other interests lie in the use of computer manipulatives, apps, and digital tools for the teaching and learning of mathematics.
 Sharmin holds a M.A. in Secondary Mathematics Education from New York University and a B.A. from the University of Pennsylvania.

 Jessica Yusaitis Pike, Senior Research Assistant